MCaddell01/cloudvision-user-import-script/README.md

 # Authentication

 Both scripts make use of the CloudVision REST API Explorer to get and post data.
-APIs are authenticated using Service Account Tokens generated from the CloudVision Settings menu, and are to be stored in JSON format along with the endpoint URL in the 'identities/' folder as follows;
+APIs are authenticated using Service Account Tokens generated from the CloudVision Settings menu and are to be stored in JSON format along with the endpoint URL in the 'identities/' folder as follows;
 ```json
 {
     "base_url": "https://<cvp-url>",